Dash Diet Phase 1 – Overview

 The Dash diet phase 1 is about a low carbohydrate dietary pattern that excludes fruits and whole grains.

-Furthermore, the diet is loaded with proteins and lots of vegetables to fulfill your daily nutritional requirements.
+Furthermore, the diet contains proteins and many vegetables to fulfill your daily nutritional requirements.

-Conversely, you are not allowed to consume processed foods or sugary stuff during the initial phase.
+Conversely, you cannot consume processed foods or sugary stuff during the initial phase.

 The initial 14 days of a Dash diet plan is known as the Dash diet phase 1.